 3. A couple of things you shouldn’t forget.

 Of course, the best place to look for domain name ideas would be the existing websites that are doing well.
 Search for a keyword and you’ll see the domain names that rate well.
 See what your competition is doing, and learn from their success.
 Keep in mind the important things – your domain name should be easy to remember and easy to read.

 If possible, buy .com domains.
 They are the best known among your visitors, even though it’s possible to have a successful website with a different TLD.
 Also, for country-specific endeavors, country-specific TLD’s will work.

 Lastly, you should always be sure that you have a solid plan in mind when buying a new domain.
-You should be sure that the new domain will be of use to you, that it’s going to add something to your business, and not just sit around and wait until you’ve forgotten why you bought it in the first place.
+You should be sure that the new domain will be of use to you.
+That it’s going to add something to your business.
+Not just sit around and wait until you’ve forgotten why you bought it in the first place.